awookaze/OSProject1/report.md

 ### Abandoned Approaches

-I initially tried an iterative approach with a stack to avoid recursion because I was worried about stack overflow, but honestly the recursive approach was so much cleaner and simpler.
-Since xv6 doesn't have huge directory structures anyway, I decided recursion was fine.
+I initially tried an different approach with a stack to avoid recursion because I was worried about stack overflow, but honestly the recursive approach was so much cleaner and simpler.
+Since xv6 doesn't have huge directory structures anyway, I decided recursion would be fine.

-I also thought about using dynamic buffers for the paths, but then remembered xv6 dosent have `malloc`/`free`.
-Fixed buffers just made more sense even if they're not as elegant.
+I also thought about using dynamic buffers for the paths, but then remembered xv6 dosent have `malloc` or `free`.

-I didn't bother with symbolic links since they weren't mentioned in the requirements and would've added a lot more complexity.

 ### Key Challenges

-Buffer overflow was a big worry - if paths got longer than 512 bytes, I just truncated them and added a warning message.
+Buffer overflow was a big worry - if paths got longer than 512 bytes, I just shorten them and added a warning message.
 I don't think this will be a problem in practice since xv6 rarely has super long paths.

 I also had a nasty bug where I wasn't closing my directories properly after recursion... this took me a while to figure out!
-I had to add a bunch of `printf` statements to debug why I was running out of file descriptors.
+I had to add a bunch of `printf` statements to debug why it was bugging out.

 ### 3.1.
 Partial Credit Considerations